 As part of the cleanup procedure, Frizzell asked her to type "rm -r usr", which is a command to remove -- without prompting -- the entire directory and its contents.
 Frizzell thought he was familiar enough with XENIX, a version of Unix developed by Microsoft that runs on PCs.

 "Remember back when I issued the command 'cd /tmp'?"
 Frizzell said.
-"This command was not
+"This command was not followed, and I did not verify the current directory."

 As league play was about to begin in a 100-plus-lane bowling center, bowlers started complaining that lanes weren't working correctly.